BanalG/Guppy/lib/guppy-stores/README.md

 Many services can be plugged to Guppy.
 Feel free to add your owns !

 ### How to create a store
+1. Clone the Guppy Store repository
-1. Copy the file _template.dart
+2. Copy the file _template.dart
-2. Do what you do the best : Developp !
+3. Do what you do the best : Developp !
-3. Do the less interesting but certainly more important : Test !
+4. Do a less interesting but certainly more important thing : Test, test, and retest !
+5. Write doc _but this is a unnecessary step because you have well documented your code in [dartdoc] format, isn't it ? ;-)_
-4. Send a pull request
+6. Send a pull request

 ### Below some inspiration of needed stores